skogsbaer/text-slides/README.md

 * `mode` (optional string): one of `"show"`, `"hide"` or `"showOnly"`.
 The default is `"show"`: the code is displayed on the slides and extracted.
 Mode `"hide"` extracts the code but does not show it on the slides, `"showOnly"` shows the code on the slides but does not extract it.
+* `lineNumbers` (optional string): one of `"on"`, `"off"` or `"auto"`.
+The default is `"auto"`: line numbers are printed if the code is more than 5 lines long.
+* `firstLine` (option string or int): determines the starting line number.
+An int simply sets the number of the first line.
+The string `"continue"` resumes line numbering where the last code block left off.
 #### Example

 ```